My friend/family member is a New Zealander travelling overseas and I haven't heard from them. How do I find him/her?

 In many countries the communication network is often difficult to access, and language barriers make it difficult to maintain contact.

 In cases where there are genuine fears for the person's safety, or concerns for their welfare, that are justified, a missing person report can be made at any Police Station within New Zealand.
 If fears for safety are only based on the fact the family has lost contact with each other then that is not justification to commence an overseas investigation.
-For these matters, contact the Salvation Army Family Tracing Service or Private Investigators.
+For these matters, contact the Salvation Army Family Tracing Service for people born in a Bethany Hospital, or Private Investigators.

 When making the report at a Police Station you should include the following:

 - the missing person's full name and date of birth

 - a full description of the missing person

 - a recent photograph of the missing person

 - details of where and when they were last seen or heard from